 11. They aren’t hypocrites.

 Genuine people practice what they preach.
-They don’t tell you to do one thing and then do the opposite themselves.
-That’s largely due to their self-awareness.
-Many hypocrites don’t even recognize their mistakes.
-They’re blind to their own weaknesses.
-Genuine people, on the other hand, fix their own problems first.
+Largely due to their self-awareness, they don’t tell you to do one thing and then do the opposite themselves.
+Many hypocrites, on the other hand, are blind to their own weaknesses and don’t even recognize their mistakes.
+Genuine people fix their own problems first.

 12. They don’t brag.